bcgov/bcgovr/README.md

 Overview
 --------

-An [R](http://r-project.org) package to set up and push bcgov R projects & packages to [GitHub](https://github.com/bcgov) following [bcgov open source guidelines](https://github.com/bcgov/BC-Policy-Framework-For-GitHub).
+An [R](http://r-project.org) package to set up bcgov R projects & packages following [bcgov GitHub guidelines](https://github.com/bcgov/BC-Policy-Framework-For-GitHub).

 All B.C.
-Government employees working in github.com/bcgov are responsible for determining whether R code can be posted to [bcgov GitHub](https://github.com/bcgov) as described in the [BC-Policy-Framework-For-GitHub](https://github.com/bcgov/BC-Policy-Framework-For-GitHub).
+Government employees are responsible for determining whether bcgov R source code can be shared on [bcgov GitHub](https://github.com/bcgov) following the [BC-Policy-Framework-For-GitHub](https://github.com/bcgov/BC-Policy-Framework-For-GitHub).

 Features
 --------

 ### Functions

-`use_bcgov_github` Open a new bcgov R project & GitHub repository and auto-populate with files that ensure the project meets [bcgov GitHub requirements](https://github.com/bcgov/BC-Policy-Framework-For-GitHub/blob/master/BC-Gov-Org-HowTo/Cheatsheet.md).
+`use_bcgov_github` Open a new bcgov R project with local version control, a GitHub repository and add files that ensure the project meets [bcgov GitHub requirements](https://github.com/bcgov/BC-Policy-Framework-For-GitHub/blob/master/BC-Gov-Org-HowTo/Cheatsheet.md).

-`use_bcgov_git` Open a new bcgov R project with local version control and auto-populate the project with files that ensure the project meets [bcgov GitHub requirements](https://github.com/bcgov/BC-Policy-Framework-For-GitHub/blob/master/BC-Gov-Org-HowTo/Cheatsheet.md).
+`use_bcgov_git` Open a new bcgov R project with local version control and add files that ensure the project meets [bcgov GitHub requirements](https://github.com/bcgov/BC-Policy-Framework-For-GitHub/blob/master/BC-Gov-Org-HowTo/Cheatsheet.md).

-`create_bcgov_project` & `create_bcgov_package` Create—or auto-populate an existing—R project or package with folders & files that encourage best practice in scientific computing *and* with files that ensure the project meets [bcgov GitHub requirements](https://github.com/bcgov/BC-Policy-Framework-For-GitHub/blob/master/BC-Gov-Org-HowTo/Cheatsheet.md).
+`create_bcgov_project` & `create_bcgov_package` Create a new—or populate an existing—R project or package with folders & files that encourage best practice in scientific computing *and* with files that ensure the project meets [bcgov GitHub requirements](https://github.com/bcgov/BC-Policy-Framework-For-GitHub/blob/master/BC-Gov-Org-HowTo/Cheatsheet.md).
 These functions can also be used by selecting the [*bcgovr Project Template*](#analysis-and-package-templates) in the [RStudio](https://www.rstudio.com/) New Project dialog box.

-`use_bcgov_req` Auto-populate a new or existing R project or package with files that ensure the project meets [bcgov GitHub requirements](https://github.com/bcgov/BC-Policy-Framework-For-GitHub/blob/master/BC-Gov-Org-HowTo/Cheatsheet.md).
+`use_bcgov_req` Add files to a new or existing R project that ensure the project meets [bcgov GitHub requirements](https://github.com/bcgov/BC-Policy-Framework-For-GitHub/blob/master/BC-Gov-Org-HowTo/Cheatsheet.md).
 You can also add the [required files](https://github.com/bcgov/BC-Policy-Framework-For-GitHub/blob/master/BC-Gov-Org-HowTo/Cheatsheet.md) individually using `use_bcgov_contributing`, `use_bcgov_licence`, `use_bcgov_readme`, `use_bcgov_code_of_conduct`.

 ### Addins

 The `bcgovr` package installs a set of [RStudio Addins](https://rstudio.github.io/rstudioaddins/):

-1. Insert the [boiler-plate Apache 2.0 license header](https://github.com/bcgov/BC-Policy-Framework-For-GitHub/blob/master/BC-Open-Source-Development-Employee-Guide/Licenses.md) into the comments header of a file (uses `insert_bcgov_apache_header`).
+1. Insert the [boiler-plate Apache 2.0 license header](https://github.com/bcgov/BC-Policy-Framework-For-GitHub/blob/master/BC-Open-Source-Development-Employee-Guide/Licenses.md) into the comments header of a source file (uses `insert_bcgov_apache_header`).
-2. Insert the [boiler-plate Creative Commons Attribution 4.0 International License header](https://github.com/bcgov/BC-Policy-Framework-For-GitHub/blob/master/BC-Open-Source-Development-Employee-Guide/Licenses.md) into the comments header of a file (uses `insert_bcgov_cc_header`).
+2. Insert the [boiler-plate Creative Commons Attribution 4.0 International License header](https://github.com/bcgov/BC-Policy-Framework-For-GitHub/blob/master/BC-Open-Source-Development-Employee-Guide/Licenses.md) into the comments header of a source file (uses `insert_bcgov_cc_header`).
 3. Insert a [BCDevExchange project state badge](https://github.com/BCDevExchange/assets/blob/master/README.md) into an .Rmd or .md file (uses `insert_bcgov_devex_badge`).

 Installation